 Left oropharyngeal tonsillar carcinoma with left cervical metastatic lymphadenopathy

-Left neck swelling since 6 months.
+Left neck swelling for 6 months.
 Medical treatment with antibiotics failed.
 The clinician was inquiring about a left parotid mass.

 Loading Stack -